BLACKADDER-VIII/ND-Detect-Experiments/README.md

 Visit [https://www.cs.purdue.edu/homes/dgleich/codes/netalignmc/]

 ## Publication
-The theory and the artifacts of this project has been explained in the paper "Application of Graph Alignment Techniques for Identifying Sources of Non-Determinism in MPI Simulations"
+The theory and the artifacts of this project has been explained in the paper "Application of Graph Alignment Techniques for Identifying Sources of Non-Determinism in MPI Simulations" D. Pandey, J. Marquez, S. Bhowmick, M. Taufer in the International Journal of High Performance Computing Applications (IJHPCA accepted).

 ## Acknowledgements
+This work has been partially funded by NSF CCF grant #1900888 and #1900765.